ginvoicing/cli/CONTRIBUTING.md

 Run the command(s) with `--verbose` to produce debugging output.
 We may ask for the full command output, including debug statements.

-Please also copy/paste the output of the `ionic info` command into your issue and be as descriptive as possible.
+Please also copy/paste the output of the `gi info` command into your issue and be as descriptive as possible.
 Include any steps that might help us reproduce your issue.